Christ-Mind-Teachings/cmi-col/_book7/chap06.md

 ---
 ref: "6"
 title: "Form and Knowledge"
-subtitle: "A messagee from Mother Mary"
+subtitle: "A message from Mother Mary"
 ---

 ## I. The First Relationship